Sunshine Through Golf Camp Program

 The CDGA and CDGA Foundation partnered with Youth on Course in 2016.

-Founded by the Northern California Golf Association and headquartered in Pebble Beach, Youth on Course has expanded its reach to 13 additional markets, including the Chicago District.
+Founded by the Northern California Golf Association and headquartered in Pebble Beach, Youth on Course has expanded its reach to all 50 U.S. states and Canada.
 The organization subsidizes rounds for its age 6-18 members, ensuring that they can play for $5 or less.

 Youth on Course pays participating courses the difference between the $5 and their respective junior rates, allowing youths access to the game and courses a full tee sheet, future players and increased revenue.
-Since its inception, Youth on Course has subsidized more than 500,000 rounds for its 15,000 members.
+Nationally, Youth on Course has subsidized nearly 1,000,000 rounds for its 100,000 members since inception.

 "Youth on Course does a great job of providing affordable access to golf in a way that also is beneficial to the courses."